exakat/php-dictionary/dictionary/pipeline.ini.rst

 A pipeline is a chain of steps that composes a sequential set of actions.

-A pipeline is used with :
+A pipeline is used with:

 + datasets, to read, transform and save data
 + continuous integration, where each check and packaging follows the previous one